What is the Network Effect of Data? (And Why You Should Be a Part of It)

 The benefits of participating in a data network are many, including the ability to fine-tune product offerings and customer experience and identify productivity improvement areas.
 It is only when sharing data beyond an organization’s network that it can reach its true potential as a key business driver.

-By participating in data sharing, organizations go beyond their own network, which grants access to all manner of new metrics and data insights.
-For instance, user behavior in geographical regions different than where an organization operates, a different set of demographics, or how different network rules and processes from elsewhere may impact a user base.
+By participating in data sharing, organizations go beyond their own data network, which grants access to all manner of new metrics and data insights.
+For instance, these metrics might include user behavior in geographical regions different than where an organization operates, a different set of demographics, or how different network rules and processes from elsewhere may impact a user base.
 Such rich information can provide powerful insights for organizations to sharpen their own business strategy and tactics, going a long way to inform decision-making.

 Ocrolus is working to foster this kind of data sharing in the financial industry with a unique privacy-preserving framework.
 By partnering with Ocrolus, financial institutions are leveraging proprietary data assets to better understand borrowers compared to their peers and the market as a whole.